 Unfortunately, confusion over evidentiary requirements, along with the length of time associated with Agency review, has discouraged many IVD manufacturers from pursuing this route.
-In each of the past few years, the Office of Vitro Diagnostic (OIVD) has received only one IVD de novo submission.
+In each of the past few years, the Office of In Vitro Diagnostics (OIVD) has received only one IVD de novo submission.
 Since 2005, the length of time for each review has averaged 311 days-50 days longer than the baseline year.

-Fortunately, H.R.3203 would reduce this timeframe by eliminating the requirement that a manufacturer first obtain a Not-Substantially-Equivalent (NSE) finding prior to submitting a de novo petition.
+Fortunately, S.1493 would reduce this timeframe by eliminating the requirement that a manufacturer first obtain a Not-Substantially-Equivalent (NSE) finding prior to submitting a de novo petition, as well as permitting the manufacturer to recommend an initial device classification, subject to FDA approval.
 AACC believes this regulatory change may lead to an increase in the number of de novo applications, while also freeing up additional FDA resources.
 We support your initiative and look forward to working with you in passing this important legislation.